-On a recent episode of The Sober Curator Podcast, hosts Alysse Bryson welcomed country music’s Aaron Goodvin for an unfiltered conversation about all things sobriety, creativity, fatherhood, and life in the spotlight.
+On a recent episode of the Sober Curator Podcast, hosts Alysse Bryson welcomed country music’s Aaron Goodvin for an unfiltered conversation about all things sobriety, creativity, fatherhood, and life in the spotlight.
 Much more than a “rock bottom” origin story, Aaron’s journey highlights the ongoing, everyday pivot points that make lasting recovery possible—and how sobriety has completely re-engineered his approach to both life and art.

 Aaron Goodvin is no stranger to success: with 13 CCMA nominations, a Juno nod, over 100 million streams, and writing credits for Luke Bryan and Jon Pardi, his career is enviable by any measure.
 But, as Aaron shared, the real shift occurred when sobriety became part of his identity—not just in life but in music.